Your Makeup Brushes Are Probably Overdue for a Cleaning—Here's How to Do It

 Pro Tips for Cleaning Makeup Brushes

-You'll find plenty of wipes, liquid cleaners, and even solid, soap-like makeup brush cleaners in the cosmetics aisle, at your favorite beauty store, and department-store beauty counters.
+You'll find plenty of wipes, liquid cleaners, and even solid, soap-like makeup brush cleaners in the cosmetics aisle at your favorite beauty store and department-store beauty counters.
 But the pros say you can substitute (often expensive) makeup brush cleansers for other common beauty-aisle items.
-Makeup artist Jamie Greenberg says most people need only a basic bar soap, such as a Dove Beauty Bar, $6.39 for 4-pack, Target, to get the job done.
+Makeup artist Jamie Greenberg says most people need only a basic bar soap, such as a Dove Beauty Bar ($27 for 14-pack, Amazon), to get the job done.
 A dedicated brush cleanser, which Angella Valentine, makeup artist for Late Night with Seth Meyers, uses when working with guests on the show, is more of a "clean-as-you-go product."
-(One top-rated cleaner is by Cinema Secrets, $25, Sephora.)
+One top-rated cleaner is the Cinema Secrets Makeup Brush Cleaner Pro Starter Kit ($25, Sephora).
 Rather than a routine, deep-clean product, it quickly removes color from brushes before you dip them in another compact.

 How to Clean Makeup Brushes